mrtumnus/serlog/README.md

 # serlog
 This is a simple set of scripts for logging serial port input to the system journal.
+I created these to monitor long-running tests for IoT devices.

 ---
 # Prerequisites